-An underwriting discount of 2.0% per Note will be paid by us.
-The underwriters have advised us that they propose initially to offer the Notes to the public at the public offering price on the cover of this prospectus supplement and may offer the Notes to certain other Financial Institution Regulatory Authority, Inc. (FINRA) members at that price less a concession not in excess of 0.400% of the aggregate principal amount of the Notes.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of 0.25% of the aggregate principal amount of the Notes.
+An underwriting discount of % per Note will be paid by us.
+The underwriter has advised us that it proposes initially to offer the Notes to the public at the public offering price on the cover of this prospectus supplement and may offer the Notes to certain other Financial Institution Regulatory Authority, Inc. (FINRA) members at that price less a concession not in excess of % of the aggregate principal amount of the Notes.
+The underwriter may allow, and the dealers may reallow, a discount not in excess of % of the aggregate principal amount of the Notes.
 After the initial offering of the Notes to the public, the public offering price and such concessions may be changed.
 No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus supplement.

-The following table shows the total underwriting discount that we are to pay to the underwriters in connection with this offering.
+The following table shows the total underwriting discount that we are to pay to the underwriter in connection with this offering.

 Per Note Total

-Public offering price 100.0% \$125,000,000
+Public offering price \$ \$

-Underwriting discount 2.0% \$ 2,500,000
+Underwriting discount \$ \$

-Proceeds, before expenses, to us 98.0% \$122,500,000
+Proceeds, before expenses, to us \$ \$

-The expenses of the offering, not including the underwriting discount, are estimated at approximately \$0.4 million and are payable by us.
-We will pay the fees and expenses (including the reasonable fees and disbursements of underwriters' counsel in an amount not to exceed \$7,500) incident to securing any required review by FINRA of the terms of the sale of the Notes in this offering.
+The expenses of the offering, not including the underwriting discount, are estimated at \$ and are payable by us.
+We will pay the fees and expenses (including the reasonable fees and disbursements of underwriter's counsel in an amount not to exceed \$7,500) incident to securing any required review by FINRA of the terms of the sale of the Notes in this offering.